NateB-n8b/tswow-mod-teleporter/README.md

 ## Files Needed
 * datascripts/creature/teleporter-chicken.ts
 * livescripts/teleporter/teleporter-chicken.ts
-* Register the livescript in livescripts/livescripts.ts
+* Register the livescript path and events in livescripts/livescripts.ts

 ## Notes:
 Any friendly or neutral NPC (Training Dummy in major cities...) can have the teleporter attached to it.
 Just need to set the npcflag to 1.